 Swedish Musical Instrument NyckelharpaMay 10, 2017

 The nyckelharpa also is known as the Swedish key fiddle and is a popular instrument used in traditional Swedish folk music.
-According to the American Nyckelharpa Association, a nonprofit that preserves and fosters the instrument, the nyckelharpa has evolved over the past 600 years.
-Today, there are at least four variations of the instrument – a rarity for folk instruments.
+According to the American Nyckelharpa Association (ANA), a nonprofit that preserves and fosters the instrument, the instrument has evolved over the past 600 years.
+Today, there are at least four variations – a rarity for folk instruments.

 Some of the earliest imagery of what looks like the nyckelharpa dates to the 1300s in Gotland, Sweden.
 Other appearances of the instrument popped up in art and text across Europe over the next couple of centuries.
-The American Nyckelharpa Association explains the instrument’s history in greater detail, digging through each iteration: from the Enkelharpa of the 1600s to today’s Modern Chromatic Nyckelharpa.
+The ANA explains the instrument’s history in greater detail, digging through each iteration: from the Enkelharpa of the 1600s to today’s Modern Chromatic Nyckelharpa.

 Today, the instrument still is used by many popular Swedish folk artists, including Väsen, a group of Swedish musicians who just wrapped up a U.S. tour.
 This stringed-instrument trio melds the sounds of the nyckelharpa, the viola and the guitar to give a modern twist to a traditional sound.